mlflow/mlflow/docs/source/getting-started/tracking-server-overview/index.rst

     $ pip install mlflow

-Installing MLflow will also install the MLflow CLI tool, you can start a local MLflow server with UI by running the command below in your terminal:
+The installation of MLflow includes the MLflow CLI tool, so you can start a local MLflow server with UI by running the command below in your terminal:

 .. code-block:: bash